spanish conversation

-If you have acquired enough vocabulary and an advanced grammatical knowledge to be able to talk about different topics using the PRESENT, the FUTURE, and the PAST, but still lack the confidence, fluency and colloquialism to sustain a full and relaxed conversation in Spanish, you will get great benefits joining our COVERSATION CLUB.
+If you have acquired enough vocabulary and advanced grammatical knowledge to be able to talk about different topics, but still lack the confidence, fluency and colloquialism to sustain a comfortable and natural conversation in Spanish, you will get great benefits joining our CONVERSATION CLUB

-Either by meeting with other students in a group setting, or by meeting ONE-ON-ONE with your instructor, you will be able to develop your conversational skills, learn new vocabulary, idiomatic expressions and idioms, and more grammatical building blocks that will allow you to express fluently and with great confidence.
+Either by joining other students in a group, or by meeting ONE-ON-ONE with your instructor, you will be able to develop that critical listening and conversational skills that will allow you to express yourself fluently and with great confidence in an entertaining, enjoyable, and effective way.

 LANGUAGE AND CULTURE GO TOGETHER

-The Spanish language is diply tied to its culture, which often places high value on subtlety, interpersonal warmth, humor, expressiveness, and courtesy.
+The Spanish language is deeply tied to its culture, which often places high value on subtlety, interpersonal warmth, humor, expressiveness, and courtesy.

 According to linguist Dr. H. Douglas Brown (2001), during the process of learning a new language, learners create a “new mode of thinking, feeling, and acting”, that eventually leads to feeling like a slightly different person.

-Spanish with its reach cultural and emotional expressiveness amplifies this effect.
-Think about how the use of the formal “USTED” versus the informal “TU” can shift the entire tone of the conversation.
-Or how certain expression, like “¿Qué pasa?” or “¡Por si las moscas!” or “¡Cálmate, hombre!”, or the very Mexican, “¡No mames!”, don’t have a parallel in English or just don’t exist in the same way.
-When you acquire a CONVERSATIONAL level in Spanish, you not only learn more vocabulary, grammar, and good pronunciation, you learn a new way to express yourself, a new way to see the world, and, most of all, you have more fun at speaking the Spanish!
+Spanish, with its rich cultural and emotional expressiveness, amplifies this effect.
+Think about how the use of the formal “usted” versus the informal “tu” can shift the entire tone of the conversation.
+Or how certain expressions, like “¿Qué pasa?” or “¡Por si las moscas!” or “¡Cálmate, hombre!”, don’t have a direct equivalent in English or just don’t exist in the same way.
+When you acquire a CONVERSATIONAL level in Spanish, you not only learn more vocabulary, grammar, and good pronunciation, you learn a new way to express yourself, a new way to see the world, and, most of all, you have more fun speaking Spanish!

 Mola